Andrew-Stevenson/circuit-JS_P5/Reusable component/README.md

 directions and resets the background.
 Any photons that are currently invisible will be made visible again.
 The x and y directions should be given relative to the space the photons are being drawn to.
-Throws an error if the values passed for x or y are not integers.
+Throws an error if the values passed for x or y are not numbers.

 ```resetBackground()```
 Redraws the background, removing all photon trails.